jaylsonqueiroz/jaylsonqueiroz/README.md

 - 👋 Hi, I’m @jaylsonqueiroz
-- 👀 I’m interested in Data Science, FullStack developer
+- 👀 I’m interested in Power Plataform
-- 🌱 I’m currently learning Python,Javascript
+- 🌱 I’m currently learning C#

 <!---
 jaylsonqueiroz/jaylsonqueiroz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.